Four Lions: Production

 Morris spent three years researching the project, speaking to terrorism experts, police, the secret service, and imams, as well as ordinary Muslims, and writing the script in 2007.
 In a separate interview, he asserts that the research predated the 7 July 2005 London bombings:

 Chris Morris explained that Jesse Armstrong and Sam Bain were brought into the project as "experts in the school of male psychology, plus they have technical expertise and experience of comedy dialogue."
 Armstrong and Bain provided the first script, which Morris subsequently rewrote and edited.

-Riz Ahmed initially declined but later signed on as he felt the film “challenged stereotypes”.
-He received Morris’ attention after writing a song called “Post 9/11 Blues” which he wrote about being detained at Luton Airport after the screening of the docudrama Road to Guantanamo in Berlin.
+Riz Ahmed initially declined the role of Omar but later signed on as he felt the film "challenged stereotypes".
+He received Morris' attention after writing a song called "Post 9/11 Blues" which he wrote about being detained at Luton Airport after the screening of the docudrama Road to Guantanamo in Berlin.

 Morris suggested in a mass email, titled "Funding Mentalism", that fans could contribute between £25 and £100 each to the production costs of the film and would appear as extras in return.
 Funding was secured in October 2008 from Film 4 Productions and Warp Films, with Derrin Schlesinger & Mark Herbert producing.
-Filming began in Sheffield in May 2009.
+Filming began in Sheffield in May 2009, with scenes being filmed in the City Centre, inside Meadowhall Shopping Centre and the district of Meersbrook.

 Morris has described the film as a farce, which exposes the "Dad's Army side to terrorism".
 During the making of the film, the director sent the script to former Guantánamo Bay detainee Moazzam Begg.
 Begg has said that he found nothing in the script that would be offensive to British Muslims.
 Riz Ahmed also contacted Begg, to ask whether the subject matter was "too raw".
 When the film was completed, Begg was given a special screening and said that he enjoyed it.

 The film's music supervisor was Phil Canning.
 The song "Avril 14th" by electronic musician Aphex Twin plays during the film's ending credits.